-The first time I saw one of Lina Scheynius's photos, I was sitting at my desk at a law firm, working at a summer job that I had in between semesters of school.
-I was daydreaming of being pretty much anywhere else and as I often did, had been googling different photographers and considering their work.
-The first of Lina's photos that I remember seeing was an image of a woman moving wildly in front of a pastel sky.
-I later learned that the image was a self-portrait; a polaroid taken by Scheynius on the roof of her apartment building.
-If I remember correctly, she was on the phone with a friend and paused the phone call to take advantage of the beautiful sight that she saw out the window.
-Rather than simply photographing the sky, as many of us would have done in her place, Scheynius went out the window onto the roof, set the self timer and began to move her body.
+The first time I saw one of Lina Scheynius's photos, I was sitting at my desk at a summer job I had in between semesters of school.
+I was daydreaming about being pretty much anywhere else, and to distract myself, I was googling different photographers, getting lost in their work.
+The first photo of Scheynius’s I remember seeing was an image of a woman moving wildly in front of a pastel sky.
+I later learned that the image was a self-portrait, a polaroid Scheynius had taken on the roof of her apartment building.
+If I remember correctly, she was on the phone with a friend and paused the phone call to take advantage of the beautiful sight she saw out the window.
+Rather than simply photograph the sky, as many of us would have done in her place, Scheynius went out the window onto the roof, set the self timer, and began to move her body.

 This past month, Scheynius released her 8th self-published book, aptly titled 08.
-Scheynius has been releasing small books of her work for the past 9 years offering viewers a glimpse into her life.
+Scheynius has been releasing small books of her work for the past nine years offering viewers a glimpse into her life.
 Though slightly different in their layout and design, the books are all identical in shape and appearance.

 In the past few years, the feeling of freedom that filled her images has moved in the direction of transcendence.
 This book is an important part of that journey.
-Her signature light is abundant in the pages of 08 often bathing parts of her bareness.
+Her signature light is abundant in the pages of 08, often bathing parts of her bareness.
 In one image, she holds her hands out into a stream of sunlight, as if running her hands under an open faucet to check the temperature.
-Rather than temperature, though, it feels as if she is testing the waters of transformation and considering the possibility, perhaps the inevitability, of change.
-Both as an artist and as a person.
+Rather than temperature, though, it feels as if she is testing the waters of transformation and considering the possibility, perhaps the inevitability, of change—both as an artist and a person.

 Throughout her career, Scheynius has allowed us to glimpse her world.
 It is a world of the possible.
 Filled with feeling, hope, magic.
 The images simultaneously exist in the physical world while maintaining an otherworldly quality.
 It is almost impossible to try and visualize Scheynius taking these photos.
 Does she use a tripod?
 How many photos does she take?
 These considerations seem irrelevant and removed from the resulting images.
 The photos seem to live just beyond our world.
 Real in the visual sense but somehow unreachable.
 That in itself is what makes 08 spellbinding and perhaps painfully ironic.
 The world she has created is one that even Scheynius herself cannot completely enter.
 It is a world that lives behind glass.
-In acknowledging this, Scheynius reveals her own vulnerability, her own fear and her own contemplations about her life.
-The honesty promised in the image of her mother's neck.
+In acknowledging this, Scheynius reveals her own vulnerabilities, her own fears, and her own contemplations about her life: the honesty promised in the image of her mother's neck.

 One of the words often used to describe Scheynius's work is intimacy.
 Indeed it is intimate work that she makes.
 Since her work started to disseminate around the internet, many Scheynius imitators have popped up.
-Most struggle to speak her language as fluently as she does, confusing nudity, light and atmosphere for intimacy.
+Most struggle to speak her language as fluently as she does, confusing nudity, light, and atmosphere for intimacy.
 A photo of a naked woman on a bed in beautiful light is not instantly an intimate photo.
 In Lina's work, the intimacy comes from her willingness to be still and uncomfortable.
 She allows herself to examine and to be examined.
 She reflects her own world back at herself knowing that she may never be able to reach it, all the while knowing that we are there waiting and watching.